-As the task at hand sank in, I was completely overwhelmed by uncle Jim’s request.
+As the task at hand sank in, Uncle Jim’s request completely overwhelmed me.
 I sat in the hotel, deep in thought, contemplating what I should say.
-I overheard my wife singing, “Blessed Assurance”, in the other room.
-The song reminded me of Grandma’s strong prayer life and the protection she prayed over her children everyday.
+All the while, I heard my wife singing, “Blessed Assurance”, in the other room.
+The song reminded me of Grandma’s strong prayer life and the protection she prayed for her children every day.

 I truly believed my grandmother’s prayers are what had kept her children safe over the years.
-Grandma’s prayer kept her children from untimely death, or being defeated by a terminal illness.
-I believe it was the my grandmother that had kept my extended family safe.
+Furthermore, Grandma’s prayer kept her children from untimely death or being defeated by a terminal illness.
+Thus, I believe it was my grandmother that had kept my extended family safe.

 Later that day, the only note I would take with me to the podium was this…